Frequently asked questions

 ... you started your course less than 6 months ago but need a CAS because you are switching to Tier 4 from a different visa category

-... you started your course at a partner University outside of the UK (for example, Monash University), and now require a Tier 4 visa to continue your studies in the UK
+... you started your course at a partner University outside of the UK (for example, Monash University), and now require a Student visa to continue your studies in the UK

 .... you are returning to studies after a break from your course (temporary withdrawal, resit without residence).

-... you have requested to be transferred to a different course and require a new visa.
+... you have requested to be transferred to a different course after enrolment and require a new visa.

 ... you have gone through an 'internal upgrade' process from a Master's to a PhD course (i.e., you are not required to apply for your PhD separately) and will need a new visa to complete the PhD course.